Key differences between deeds and agreements

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

-two directors or a director and a company secretary; or
+• a director and a company secretary; or

 Execution pursuant to the Corporations Act 2001 (Cth) – two signatories

-two directors; or
+• two directors; or

-a director and a company secretary
+• a director and a company secretary.

-The requirements of ss 127(2)(a), 127(2)(b) and 127(3) will not be satisfied if only one person witnesses the fixing of the company’s seal, even if that person is both a director and company secretary.
+The requirements of sections 127(2)(a), 127(2)(b) and 127(3) will not be satisfied if only one person witnesses the fixing of the company’s seal, even if that person is both a director and company secretary.
 Further, those provisions do not permit two company secretaries to witness the fixing of the company’s seal if neither is a director – at least one witness must be, or must also be, a director.

-Importantly, a company can execute a deed in accordance with ss 127(2)(a), 127(2)(b) and 127(3) of the Corporations Act even if its constitution only provides for execution by an alternative method or is otherwise silent altogether as to the manner in which execution can occur.
+Importantly, a company can execute a deed in accordance with sections 127(2)(a), 127(2)(b) and 127(3) of the Corporations Act even if its constitution only provides for execution by an alternative method or is otherwise silent altogether as to the manner in which execution can occur.

 Execution pursuant to the Corporations Act 2001 (Cth) – one signatory